pranav-ganesh/tp/docs/DeveloperGuide.md

 The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("n/alex g/m")` API call.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-While only the FindAny command was used for the examples below, the FindAll command works exactly the same way
+While only the findAny command was used for the examples below, the findAll command works exactly the same way
 </div>

 ![Interactions Inside the Logic Component for the `findAny' Command](images/FindSequenceDiagram.png)